Russel88/MicEco/README.md

 #### community\_rrna

-This functions calculates the average 16S rRNA copy number of the OTUs in a community/sample
+Calculate the average 16S rRNA copy number of the OTUs in a community/sample

 #### rarefy\_rrna

-This functions combines rarefaction with normalization.
+Combines rarefaction with 16S rRNA copy number correction.
 It rarefies counts with a probability of the inverse 16S rRNA copy number, such that besides rarefying the read counts the otu-table will be corrected for the varying 16S rRNA copy numbers of the OTUs.